s-oshitade/home_direct/README.md

 * Translating requirements into user stories and features for development
 * Wireframing and planning of frontend architecture
 * Considerations for technology options and decisions around Multi Page Applicaiton (MPA) versus Single Page Application (SPA)
-* Planning the data requirements for the application, building a relational databse and integrate the database with server and frontend
+* Planning the data requirements for the application, building a relational databse and integrating the database with server and frontend
 * Using SASS/ SCSS preprocessor
 * Creating routes on `Express` and manipluating the DOM
 * Writing Asynchronous JavaScript using `jQuery` and supporting dynamic interaction of users with the application while ensuring data persistence
-* Using APIs from third party providers
+* Using third party APIs
 * Responsive web design
 * Using the collaborative features of git and github
 * Project delivery in an agile environment